You are here

 Does the facilitator make the decisions about the outcome?

-No. The facilitator is not an IEP team member and his or her role is to focus on the IEP process and to facilitate discussion, which supports the team in developing the IEP.
+No. The facilitator is not an IEP team member and his or her role is to focus on the special education meeting process and to facilitate discussion, which supports the team in developing the plan of support.

 Who are the facilitators?

-The state-sponsored facilitator is a person specifically trained to promote effective listening and discussion between all IEP participants.
-The facilitator focuses on collaborative efforts, is not an employee of the district, and has no role in advocating for any of the involved parties.
+The state-sponsored facilitator is a neutral third party specifically trained to promote effective listening and discussion between all meeting participants.
+The facilitator focuses on collaborative efforts, is not an employee of the district, has no role in advocating for any of the involved parties, and does not participate in decision-making.

-State-Sponsored IEP facilitation is a voluntary service offered at no cost to districts and parents of students with disabilities.
-A parent or school district representative may make the request for a state sponsored facilitator.
-Both the parent and school district need to agree prior to a facilitator being assigned.
+State-sponsored facilitation is a voluntary service offered at no cost to districts and parents of students with disabilities.
+A parent or school district representative may make the request for a state-sponsored facilitator.
+Both the parent and school district need to agree to facilitation.

-The school schedules the IEP meeting and sends out the notice to the parent.
-If the district and/or parent is interested in facilitation, the request for an FIEP meeting should be made as soon as possible to allow enough time for CDE to reach both parties, and assign a facilitator if one is available in the appropriate time frame.
-The FIEP meetings should be conducted in a timely manner
+The school schedules the IEP meeting (or other Special Education meeting) and sends out the notice to the parent.
+If the district and/or parent is interested in facilitation, the request for a facilitated meeting should be made as soon as possible to allow enough time for CDE assign a facilitator, if one is available, and reach out to both the family and the district.

 Rights and Responsibilities

-3. The only record kept of the Facilitated session includes the date, time and location of the session, surveys, and the result.
+- The only record kept of the facilitated session includes the date, time and location of the session, surveys, and the result.
 Neither the ESSU nor the facilitator will keep the IEP document.

 Dispute Resolution